-Celeb hair stylist Mark Townsend, Dakota Johnson, and Reese Witherspoon (to name a few).
+Celeb hair stylist Mark Townsend has transformed the tresses of Mary-Kate, Ashley, and Elizabeth Olsen, Dakota Johnson, and Reese Witherspoon (to name a few).
 And as Dove’s Celebrity Stylist, he knows a thing or two about products, naturally.
 We caught up with the jet setting stylist at the brand’s latest launch and asked him to spill on his worst mistakes, his best tips, and how to know if you’re ready for bangs.

 What are the 5 tools or products in your kit you can’t live without?